LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

-Type Ia supernovae (SN) provided the first evidence that the expansion of the Universe is accelerating (Riess et al. 1998; Perlmutter et al. 1999).
-To fully exploit the supernovae science potential, light curves sampled in multiple bands every few days over the course of a few months are required.
-This is essential to search for systematic differences in supernova populations (e.g., due to progenitor channels) which may masquerade as cosmological effects, as well as to determine photometric redshifts from the supernovae themselves.
-Unlike other cosmological probes, even a single object can provide useful constraints and, therefore, a large number of SN across the sky can enable a high angular resolution search for any dependence of dark energy properties on direction, which would be an indicator of new physics.
-Given the expected SN flux distribution, the single visit depth should be at least $r\sim24$.
+Type Ia supernovae provided the first robust evidence that the expansion of the Universe is accelerating \citep{1998AJ....116.1009R,1999ApJ...517..565P}.
+To fully exploit the supernova science potential, light curves sampled in multiple bands every few days over the course of a few months are required.
+This is essential to search for systematic differences in supernova populations (e.g., due to differing progenitor channels) which may masquerade as cosmological effects, as well as to determine photometric redshifts from the supernovae themselves.
+Unlike other cosmological probes, even a single object gives information on the relationship between redshift and distance.
+Thus a large number of SN across the sky allows one to search for any dependence of dark energy properties on direction, which would be an indicator of new physics.
+The results from this method can be compared with similar measures of anisotropy from the combination of WL and LSS \citep{2009ApJ...690..923Z}.
+Given the expected SN flux distribution at the redshifts where dark energy is important, the single visit depth should be at least $r\sim24$.
 Good image quality is required to separate SN photometrically from their host galaxies.
-Observations in at least five photometric bands are necessary to ensure that, for any given supernova, light curves in several bands will be obtained (due to the spread in redshift).
-The importance of K-corrections to supernova cosmology implies that the calibration of the relative offsets in photometric zero points between filters and the knowledge of the system response functions, especially near the edges of bandpasses, must be accurate to about 1\% (Wood-Vasey et al. 2007).
-Similar photometric accuracy is required for photometric redshifts of galaxies.
-Deeper data ($r>26$) for small areas of the sky can extend the discovery of SN to a mean redshift of 0.7 (from $\sim0.5$ for the main survey), with some objects beyond $z\sim$1 (Garnavich et al. 2005; Pinto et al. 2005).
-The added statistical leverage on the ``pre-acceleration'' era would improve constraints on the properties of dark energy as a function of redshift.
+Observations in at least five photometric bands will allow proper K-corrected light curves to be measured over a range of redshift.
+Carrying out these K-corrections requires that the calibration of the relative offsets in photometric zero points between filters and the system response functions, especially near the edges of bandpasses, be accurate to about 1\% \citep{2007ApJ...666..694W}, similar to the requirements from photometric redshifts of galaxies.
+Deeper data ($r>26$) for small areas of the sky can extend the discovery of SN to a mean redshift of 0.7 (from $\sim0.5$ for the main survey), with some objects beyond $z\sim$1 \citep[][SciBook Ch.~11]{2004AAS...20510818G,2004AAS...20510820P}.
+The added statistical leverage on the ``pre-acceleration'' era ($z\ga1$) would improve constraints on the properties of dark energy as a function of redshift.